,

 Unfortunately, things didn’t work out with the guy I was with, for other unrelated reasons, but I wanted to be proactive about the situation for the next time an opportunity for sex presented itself.
 At this point, I was convinced that there was something wrong with me and so to avoid any future embarrassment, I booked an appointment with my doctor to see if there was a medical reason I was having this problem and find out why I was having pain.

-To my surprise, even my doctor was unable to insert a speculum inside me without me experiencing this awful burning pain.
 From her perspective, she said my anatomy looked good and so it was probably just my nerves and recommended masturbation or drinking a glass of wine prior to sex to relax my body.

 This made sense at the time, as I realized I did have a lot of fear surrounding sex and almost expected the first time would hurt but didn’t think it was supposed to hurt THIS much?